 Installing low-flow fixtures is one of the simplest ways to conserve water in your home.
 These include taps, showerheads, and toilets that use less water than standard models.
 Low-flow toilets, for example, can use up to 60% less water per flush.

-Switching to low-flow fixtures is an easy upgrade that can save a lot of water over time.
+Switching to low-flow fixtures is an easy upgrade that can save much water over time.
 It reduces your water bill and helps conserve a precious resource.
-Make sure to look for WaterSense[RP1] -labelled products which meet strict water efficiency guidelines.
+Make sure to look for Water Sense-labelled products that meet strict water efficiency guidelines.

 Rainwater Harvesting Systems

 Depending on your needs, setting up a rainwater harvesting system can be simple or complex.
 A basic setup might include a barrel to collect water from your roof.
-More advanced systems can store thousands of litres and include filters to keep the water clean.
+More advanced systems can store thousands of liters and include filters to keep the water clean.

 Efficient Landscaping